-- To remove the engine cover, insert the supplied hex wrench into the hole (located on the top center or the front edge of the engine cover, depending on model). - Turn the hex wrench to the left (counterclockwise) to unlock.
+- Remove top engine cover and set aside. - Insert the supplied motor cover allen wrench (located in the InfoCase) into the hole on the rear top edge of the engine cover. - Turn the motor cover allen wrench to the left (counter-clockwise) to unlock.